 Matcha is also available at specialty tea stores, Asian grocery stores, or gourmet stores.
 If buying online, please be careful and check the labels first.
 Make sure there are no added ingredients or other additives.

-If you are looking to learn more about matcha, click here to discover the history, preparation, health benefits, and so on.
+Looking to learn more about matcha?
+Click here to discover the history, preparation, health benefits, and so on.